Autonomous Underwater Vehicle (AUV)

 System Equipment

 The complete system includes topside equipment, an ultra-short baseline (USBL) system, a Launch & Recovery System (LARS), AUV, batteries, and complete sparing/maintenance tools.
-It ships as 20 pieces, weighs 20,000 lbs, and has a total volume of 1,000 cubic feet.
-The vehicle, batteries, and support equipment are designed to be easily broken down and packaged for rapid shipment, an ideal feature essential to Phoenix’s need to support its worldwide operations on short notice and to remote regions.
+It ships as 20 pieces, weighs 20,000 lbs., and has a total volume of 1,000 cubic feet.
+The vehicle, batteries, and support equipment are designed to be easily broken down and packaged for rapid shipment to support worldwide operations.

 Navigation